SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

--   In angular, Request instances are typically created by higher-level classes, like Http and Jsonp, but it may occasionally be useful to explicitly create Request instance
+-   In angular, Request instances are typically created by higher-level classes, like Http and Jsonp, but it may occasionally be useful to explicitly create Request instance.

     **Ex**: this.http.request(new Request ({
     method: RequestMethod.Get, // could be POST,PUT,DELETE

-    url: URL, // Endpoint to communicate to server

-    body:{} // optional
+    url: URL, // Endpoint to communicate to server body:{} // optional
     }));

--   **Response Model:** Though this object isn't usually instantiated by end-users, it is the primary object interacted with when it comes time to add data to a view.
+-   **Response Model:** Though this object isn't usually instantiated by end-users, it is the primary object interacted with when data is added to a view.

 [Top](#section)